If you have been asked to undertake a bat survey by your local planning authority, this page will help you to understand the process.

 When considering the approval of your development proposals, the local planning authority and licensing agencies require information to determine the effects of the development on bats, to identify which species, if any, are present and to identify if mitigation, compensation or enhancement measures are required.

 If bats are found during the survey it is likely that a Habitats Regulations licence will be required before works can commence.
 In Wales, these licences are issued by Natural Resources Wales.
 The licence application will need to be accompanied by a detailed method statement which sets out the activities to be carried out and ensures that bats will not be harmed during construction works.
 The method statement must ensure that provision is made for new roosting opportunities after the completion of development works.

 Can Bats Stop a Development?

-It is very unlikely that bats will stop a development, although measures may need be incorporated into the development to allow bats to continue using the site after the completion of development works.
+It is very unlikely that bats will stop developments, although measures may need to be incorporated into the development to allow bats to continue using the site after the completion of development works.